TEN-framework/TEN-Agent/README.md

 #### Mac with Apple Silicon

 > [!NOTE]
 > You will need to uncheck "Use Rosetta for x86_64/amd64 emulation on apple silicon" option for Docker if you are on Apple Silicon.
-The default is checked when fresh installing Docker.
 >
 > ![run_on_rosetta](https://github.com/rte-design/ASTRA.ai/assets/471561/6332341c-cd18-429f-af5e-dca65e675b1c)